Best 1150 Gaming Motherboard and Intel CPU Combo 2017

 Yet, there's something to like in this old platform.
 Intel's innovation for CPUs seems to have died down over the past 10 years.
 And if you can get a Haswell processor on the cheap, you'll get a system that's most likely good enough for many years to come.

 That being said, if a good Kaby Lake motherboard is at a similar price point, it's hard to ignore.
+So, if you're building a gaming PC, be sure to go with the latest technology if it's the same price.

 Consider using local sellers or E-bay as an option.
 If you're looking for a deal, that's probably the best bet.
 Resellers, on the other hand, for other online retailers tend to price their processors in nearly the same price range as current ones.